 Several different factors will determine how much a wire transfer costs.
 The most significant factor will be the bank or institution you’re conducting the wire transfer through.

-The fees are also determined by whether you’re doing a domestic or international wire transfer.
+Wire transfer fees are also determined by whether you’re doing a domestic or international wire transfer.
 As you can see in the chart above, international wire transfers tend to be more expensive.

 International Wire Transfers